joni2back/angular-filemanager/README.md

 #### Errors / Exceptions
 Every backend errors should be with an Error 500 HTTP code.

-Btw, you can also reporting errors in a 200 response with this json structure
+Btw, you can report errors with a 200 response with this json structure
 ```json
 {
     "result": {